lyanneagger/stock-analysis/README.md

 ![Alt Text](https://github.com/lyanneagger/stock-analysis/blob/main/Resources/VBA_Challenge_2018_v1.png)
 ![Alt Text](https://github.com/lyanneagger/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)

-It should also be noted that the original code also does not inclue formatting, as that was a separate subroutine.
+It should also be noted that the original code does not inclue formatting, as that was originally a separate subroutine.
+The refactored code includes formatting.

 ## Summary